Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 Our data model ``echo_model`` is very straightforward.
-It has an empty list of `attribute schema`, just for make the example simpler.
+It has an empty list of `attribute schema`, just to make the example simpler.

-The ``echo_description``, that is the instantiation of our abstract data model ``echo``, is defined accordingly.
+The ``echo_description`` is the instantiation of our abstract data model ``echo`` and defined accordingly.

 Register the service
 ````````````````````

-Now that we have a description for our service, let's register our service agent to the OEF:
+Now that we have a description of our service, let's register our service agent to the OEF:

 .. code-block:: python